cosmos/cosmos-sdk/store/streaming/plugins/abci/v1/README.md

 # Supported plugins: abci_v1
 plugin = "abci_v1"

-# async specifies whether ABCI listener service(s) will run asynchronously.
-async = false

 # stop-node-on-err specifies whether to stop the node when the
-# ABCI listener service receives an error when message deliver acknowledgment fails.
-# stop-node-on-err=true MUST be paired with async=false, otherwise it will be ignored.
 stop-node-on-err = true
 ```